MetaSLAM/ALITA/README.md

-# iData
+# ALITA
-iData: A 3D Place Recognition Dataset for Long-term and Large-scale Autonomy
+ALITA: A Large-scale Incremental Dataset for Long-term Autonomy